fernandiez/auto-save-remote-images-drafts/README.md

 ### How can I collaborate with the plugin code improvement? #

-[Auto Save Remote Images (Drafts) Plugin](https://github.com/fernandiez/auto-save-remote-images-drafts/) is also allocated in a Github repository, so you can fork it or add new request or comment issues there.
+[Auto Save Remote Images (Drafts)](https://github.com/fernandiez/auto-save-remote-images-drafts/) is allocated in this Github repository, so you are invited to fork it or add new request or comment issues here.

+[Auto Save Remote Images (Drafts)](https://github.com/fernandiez/auto-save-remote-images-drafts/) has been recently allocated in WordPress Plugins repository, so you can also get updates from there and install in your WordPress site through administration panel.

 ## Screenshots ##